 This Agreement is submitted in accordance with the requirements placed on those HEIs which intend to charge the higher rate of fee to UK and EU undergraduates and PGCEs with effect from 2006.
 It has been prepared in accordance with the guidance set out in OFFA's 'Producing Access Agreements' and after extensive consideration by a range of University and College Committees.
-The submission has been approved by the University Council and the senior intercollegiate body (the Colleges' Committee).
+The 2006 submission was approved by the University Council and the senior intercollegiate body (the Colleges' Committee).
+This current version was updated in August 2009 and approved by the University's Undergraduate Admissions Committee (UAC).